Mexico is a country filled with many natural and cultural wonders. Here’s a selection of the Best 7 Hidden Wonders of

 Sure, Mexico is objectively beautiful but it wasn’t until I returned from abroad that I fully appreciated all the culture, art, architecture and overall magic that this magnificent country possesses.

-In fact, upon returning to Mexico this August 2015 my original plan was to embark on a epic roadtrip to visit all of its natural and cultural wonders (including the 33 UNESCO World Heritage Sites of Mexico) but life got in the way and I didn’t end up doing much traveling after all.
+In fact, upon returning to Mexico this August 2015 my original plan was to embark on an epic road trip to visit all of its natural and cultural wonders (including the 33 UNESCO World Heritage Sites of Mexico) but life got in the way and I didn’t end up doing much traveling after all.

 Nevertheless, here is a non-exhaustive list of 7 of my favorite highlights of my wonderful country.
 I hope you enjoy them and remember to not put too much salsa in your tacos my friends!

 Highlights of Mexico #01: The Mountains of Monterrey